krishnakadiyala/NPAcourse/labs/Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_14_Using_Network_Centric_Jinja2_Filters.md

 ```

->Note: I would recomend to use https://td4a.now.sh to make things easier if needed.
+>Note: A recommendation to make building of the templates easier is to use https://td4a.now.sh to render data with the jinja2 templates on demand.

 Below is the **jinja2** template that needs to be added to `challenge_config.j2`